 - Lastly, you may see all the thousands of rows that have been selected here.

 In this article, we’ve covered 2 handy methods of how I quickly select thousands of rows in Excel.
 I sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.